anttikivi/unsung-anthem/docs/BUILDING.md

 Specifies the path to MSBuild for the host platform and uses it instead of the automatically resolved MSBuild.

+**`--clang-tidy-binary EXECUTABLE`**

+(Since Couplet Composer 0.11.0)

+Specifies the path to `clang-tidy` for the host platform and uses it instead of the automatically resolved `clang-tidy`.

+**`--clang-apply-replacements-binary EXECUTABLE`**

+(Since Couplet Composer 0.11.0)

+Specifies the path to `clang-apply-replacements` for the host platform and uses it instead of the automatically resolved `clang-apply-replacements`.

 #### OpenGL Options

 **`--opengl-version`**